 Despite the increased burden of substance use in rural areas, access to harm reduction and treatment services in rural communities is often limited.
 Preliminary regional data suggests that drug use, overdoses (non-fatal and fatal), and demand for treatment services have increased during the COVID-19 pandemic.
 Patients with substance use disorders have an increased risk of being infected with COVID-19 and insufficient hospital capacity in rural areas may increase mortality rates.

-Addiction Science and Clinical Practice (ASCP) seeks manuscripts that address the impact on the quality of care for people using drugs and alcohol in rural communities, novel models for improving access to substance use disorder screening and treatment, and interactions between harm reduction and substance use treatment services, and the COVID-19 pandemic in rural communities.
+Addiction Science and Clinical Practice (ASCP) is developing a collection that address the impact on the quality of care for people using drugs and alcohol in rural communities, novel models for improving access to substance use disorder screening and treatment, and interactions between harm reduction and substance use treatment services, and the COVID-19 pandemic in rural communities.
 The overall goal of this special collection is to advance scientific understanding of the wide array of issues impacting the care of people with substance use in rural communities.
-Submissions may include original research, systematic reviews, meta-analyses, commentaries, and study protocols that advance our understanding of substance use issues in rural communities.
+Articles include original research, systematic reviews, meta-analyses, commentaries, and study protocols that advance our understanding of substance use issues in rural communities.

-The deadline for submitting is January 2022, and articles will be added to the collection as soon as they are ready to be published following acceptance.
+The deadline for submitting has now passed.
+Articles will be added to the collection as soon as they are ready to be published following acceptance.